NoellePatterson/eflow-readme/website_summary.md

 The eFlows Functional Flow Calculator \(FFC\) quantifies key hydrologic aspects of the annual flow regime from any daily streamflow time series.
 The FFC produces dimensionless reference hydrographs \(defined below\) and a suite of functional flow metrics that quantify functional flow components, referring to portions of the annual flow regime expected to serve distinct geomorphic or ecological functions \([Yarnell et al. 2015](https://academic.oup.com/bioscience/article/65/10/963/245807)\).
 Results are presented visually and data can be directly downloaded.
 Users of the FFC can also install and run the FFC on their own computer; for more information see the FFC [installation](../installation.md) section.
 The hydrographs and metrics enable comparisons of streamflow patterns across regions, natural stream classes, and various forms and magnitudes of flow alteration.
 The FFC generates 31 metrics describing aspects of streamflow timing, magnitude, duration, frequency, and rate of change, organized into four functional flow components: 1\) wet season initiation flows, 2\) peak magnitude flows, 3\) spring recession flows, and 4\) dry season low flows \(Table 1\).

+For more detailed description of how the FFC metrics were calculated, with code snippets, refer to the [online FFC documentation](https://eflow.gitbook.io/ffc-readme/).

 ## Stream Classification

 California's streams can be organized into nine natural stream classes with distinct flow regime patterns and dominant watershed controls \(Figure 1\).
 These stream classes represent hydrologic conditions prior to major anthropogenic impacts including dams, diversions, and land use changes \([Lane et al. 2018](https://link.springer.com/article/10.1007/s00267-018-1077-7)\).
 223 reference gages with 6 - 65 years of reference data formed the foundation for this effort, spanning a wide range of physiographic settings found in California \([Zimmerman et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/fwb.13058)\).